HonsonCooky/programmer-type/README.md

 # programmer-type

-As a developer, I’ve been on a quest to find a keyboard that offers the least resistance to programming.
+As a developer, I’ve been on a quest to find a keyboard that offers me the least resistance to programming.
 This journey has taken me through various keyboard form factors and layouts, as well as different tools, all in pursuit of a seamless keyboard-only setup.
 Despite my progress, one persistent challenge has been the testing and compatibility of new layouts.

-While there are numerous typing tests available online, including some tailored for programming, I haven't found any that match the finesse of `Monkeytype.com`.
+While there are numerous typing tests available online, I haven't found any that match the finesse of `Monkeytype.com` that are tailored for programming.
+Programming often uses special characters, numbers, etc, and most common layouts do not put these keys in easy reach.

 `programmer-type` is designed to be a similar typing test to `Monkeytype`, but with a focus on programming and keyboard-based navigation.
 Instead of words and paragraphs, users will encounter random code snippets, navigation